All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Fiber-rich carbohydrates: Choose whole grains, vegetables, and legumes over refined carbs.
 The slower digestion rate pairs well with tirzepatide's gastric slowing effect to keep blood sugar stable.

-• Limit refined sugar and processed carbs: With a smaller appetite, there is less room for foods that spike blood sugar without providing nutritional value.
+• Limit refined sugar and processed carbs: With a smaller appetite, there's less room for foods that spike blood sugar without providing nutritional value.

 • Hydration: GI side effects can increase fluid loss.
 Aim for at least 64 ounces of water daily.
-Dehydration can falsely elevate blood sugar readings and worsen nausea.
+Dehydration can falsely improve blood sugar readings and worsen nausea.

 • Meal timing: Many patients on tirzepatide shift toward two larger meals rather than three smaller ones.
 This is fine for diabetes management as long as you avoid very long fasting periods that could cause rebound hyperglycemia.